readham1010/retalApp2/retalApp2/README.md

 Body: NA

-Header: x-auth-token & a valide token value ( you can get it from the response header of the Register a new user)
+Header: x-auth-token & a valid token value ( you can get it from the response header of the Register a new user)

 Response: